 As the fall leaves start to accumulate here in the temperate parts of North America, most gardeners are thinking about wrapping up things for the year.
-In this article I’ll show you how gardening for all 4 seasons, is possible.
-And how even through the winter, you can have fresh, healthy produce throughout the year.
+In this article, I’ll show you how gardening for all 4 seasons, is possible.
+And how even through the winter, you can have fresh, healthy, produce!

 However, there are a number of ways to extend the season and keep your garden productive with hardy leafy greens and root crops throughout the chilly winter weather.
 I’ll cover some key techniques for preserving your crops through frost and low temperatures, and list some crop choices that actually do better in cool weather.

 In the late 19th century and early 20th century, Parisian market gardeners were able to continue to grow throughout the winter to keep tables in France stocked with fresh produce.